tshamala-pathy/band_web/README.md

 ## Brief Description

 **Band Web** is a Django-based web application that serves as a platform for showcasing information about music bands and their albums.
-With features such as a robust band model, user authentication, and a user-friendly interface, the project demonstrates proficiency in full-stack web development.
+With features such as a robust band model, user authentication, and a user-friendly interface, the project demonstrates proficiency in  web development.
 The application utilizes Django, Python, HTML, and CSS, providing a seamless user experience for exploring and managing music-related data.

 ## Features